MrinmoiHossain/Online-Courses-Learning/README.md

     * Calculus: Single Variable Part 2 - Differentiation

 ## Robotics
-* <b>An Introduction to Programming the Internet of Things (IOT) - University of California</b>
+* <b>An Introduction to Programming the Internet of Things (IOT) - University of California - <a target="_blank" href="https://www.coursera.org/specializations/iot">Coursera</a></b>
-    * Introduction to the Internet of Things and Embedded Systems
+    * Introduction to the Internet of Things and Embedded Systems - <a target="_blank" href="https://www.coursera.org/learn/iot">Coursera</a> - <a target="_blank" href="https://github.com/MrinmoiHossain/Online-Courses-Learning/tree/master/Coursera/Introduction%20to%20the%20Internet%20of%20Things%20and%20Embedded%20Systems">Github</a>
-    * The Arduino Platform and C Programming
+    * The Arduino Platform and C Programming - <a target="_blank" href="https://www.coursera.org/learn/arduino-platform">Coursera</a> - <a target="_blank" href="https://github.com/MrinmoiHossain/Online-Courses-Learning/tree/master/Coursera/The%20Arduino%20Platform%20and%20C%20Programming">Github</a>
-    * Interfacing with the Arduino
+    * Interfacing with the Arduino - <a target="_blank" href="https://www.coursera.org/learn/interface-with-arduino">Coursera</a> - <a target="_blank" href="https://github.com/MrinmoiHossain/Online-Courses-Learning/tree/master/Coursera/Interfacing%20with%20the%20Arduino">Github</a>
-    * The Raspberry Pi Platform and Python Programming for the Raspberry Pi
+    * The Raspberry Pi Platform and Python Programming for the Raspberry Pi - <a target="_blank" href="https://www.coursera.org/learn/raspberry-pi-platform">Coursera</a> - <a target="_blank" href="https://github.com/MrinmoiHossain/Online-Courses-Learning/tree/master/Coursera/The%20Raspberry%20Pi%20Platform%20and%20Python%20Programming%20for%20the%20Raspberry%20Pi">Github</a>
-    * Interfacing with the Raspberry Pi
+    * Interfacing with the Raspberry Pi - <a target="_blank" href="https://www.coursera.org/learn/raspberry-pi-interface">Coursera</a> - <a target="_blank" href="https://github.com/MrinmoiHossain/Online-Courses-Learning/tree/master/Coursera/Interfacing%20with%20the%20Raspberry%20Pi">Github</a>
+    * Programming for the Internet of Things Project - <a target="_blank" href="https://www.coursera.org/learn/internet-of-things-project">Coursera</a>